READING COIN CLUB

 This is a statement of data protection policy adopted by Reading Coin Club in May 2018.

 1. The Club keeps personal data on Members as set out below.
+Agreement for the keeping of personal data is obtained by members signing a consent document.
 This policy describes how that data whether held electronically or on paper is handled and stored having regard to the requirements of The General Data Protection Regulation (GDPR) to become effective on 25 May 2018.

 2. This policy helps to ensure the confidentiality of personal data supplied to the Club.
 The President of the Club is the Data Protection Officer.
 In his absence the Hon.
 Secretary will substitute.

 3. The Club endorses fully the Data Protection Principles.
 Specifically, the Principles require that personal information will:

 b. only be used for specified and lawful purposes and shall not be used in any manner incompatible with those purposes;